Book St. Mark's Campanile Tickets

 Influence of the St. Mark’s Campanile

 St. Mark’s Campanile’s unique construction has influenced several towers and buildings in Europe and beyond.
-Its distinctive Venetian Gothic style architecture, decorations, and statues have inspired the following structures:
+Its distinctive Venetian Gothic style architecture, decorations, and statues have inspired Clock Tower in Prague, Czech Republic; Bell Tower of the Church of the Holy Cross, Belfry of Bruges, Belgium; Central Tower of Oxford University's Bodleian Library and Bell tower of the Old Town Hall in Munich, Germany.

 Several churches and cathedrals worldwide, including the Cathedral of Notre Dame in Paris, France, are influenced by St. Mark’s Campanile.